gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     | Make the left motor run.
     | Speed values are integers or floats (decimals) from -10 to 10.
     | Default speed is 1.
-    | If speed < 0 the motor goes in backward.
+    | If speed < 0 the motor turns the wheel backwards.

 | The code below, using ``left_motor(5)``,  runs the left motor at about half speed.